kotulaf/spring-boot-first/readme.txt

 @DeleteMapping annotation - the class will be executed when we want to delete ("drop") a row from table
 @Query annotation - basically assigning a query to a class
 @PathVariable annotation - is used to extract the value from the URL
+@Transactional annotation - in the Service layer we sometimes need to have both database related and non-database related services. that's when this annotation comes in handy

 final keyword - meaning the value cannot be changed